There is another world in Mediation

 • Public administration sector

-• Business and self-entrepreneurship sector
+• Business and self-employment sector

 Characteristics